rodas-remo/rodas-remo/README.md

 Matrix, innovation and the analysis increments.

 Details about RODAS and results can be found in
-- Tanajura C.A.S., Santana A, Mignac D, Lima L, Belyaev K, Ji-Ping X (2014) The REMO Ocean Data Assimilation System into HYCOM (RODAS_H): General description and preliminary results.
+- Tanajura C.A.S., Santana A, Mignac D, Lima L, Belyaev K, Xie J (2014) The REMO Ocean Data Assimilation System into HYCOM (RODAS_H): General description and preliminary results.
 J Atmos Oceanic Sci Lett 7: 464-470. http://159.226.119.58/aosl/EN/10.3878/j.issn.1674-2834.14.0011.
 - Mignac D, Tanajura CAS, Santana A, Lima LN, Xie J (2015) Argo data assimilation into HYCOM with an EnOI